VinayakRamavath/Zomato_Favourites_RestApi/README.md

 # Zomato_Favourites_RestApi
-HackathonSpring

-This is the project submitted for Hackathon Project demonstrating a Spring REST API
+This is the project submitted for Creating a Rest Api.

-To be able to run this application, you will have to create a MySQL database "DB" with the credentials:
+To be able to run this application, you will have to create a MySQL database "db_example" with the credentials:

 username: root password: root

-To run the application, use src/main/java/com/stackroute/hackathon/Application.java

-Swagger Documentation
+#Swagger Documentation

 Please follow the following Swagger HTML for using the API whilst running the application.